Tulare County Regional Transit Agency

-The Tulare County Regional Transit Agency (TCRTA) is a joint powers agency formed by all the cities in Tulare County, California (except Visalia) alongside the county government on August 17, 2020.
+RIDE Tulare County (RIDETC) formerly known as Tulare County Regional Transit Agency, is a joint powers agency formed by all the cities in Tulare County, California (except Visalia) alongside the county government on August 17, 2020.
 It operates the public transportation systems within and connecting the respective member agencies, including the legacy systems Dinuba Area Regional Transit (DART, in Dinuba), Tulare InterModal Express (TIME, in the City of Tulare), and Tulare County Area Transit (TCaT, intercity routes).
 It is the largest single public transit agency in Tulare County.

 History

-The cities of Exeter, Farmersville, Lindsay, Porterville, Tulare, and Woodlake in partnership with the County of Tulare were the initial seven member agencies of TCRTA, which was formed by unanimously adopting the draft by-laws on August 17, 2020.
-In September 2020, Dinuba joined TCRTA as the eighth member.
+The cities of Exeter, Farmersville, Lindsay, Porterville, Tulare, and Woodlake in partnership with the County of Tulare were the initial seven member agencies of RIDETC, which was formed by unanimously adopting the draft by-laws on August 17, 2020.
+In September 2020, Dinuba joined RIDETC as the eighth member.
 Collectively, these represent all the cities within Tulare County with the sole exception of Visalia, the largest city and county seat, which has chosen to retain its independent Visalia Transit agency.
 The consolidation is expected to result in uniform fares, more efficient routes, and easier intercity travel within Tulare County.

-Memoranda of understanding (MoU) were signed between TCRTA and the cities of Dinuba, Tulare, and Woodlake at the May 17, 2021 TCRTA Board of Directors meeting, transferring ownership, operation, and administration of public transportation systems in those cities to TCRTA.
+Memoranda of understanding (MoU) were signed between RIDETC and the cities of Dinuba, Tulare, and Woodlake at the May 17, 2021 board meeting, transferring ownership, operation, and administration of public transportation systems in those cities to RIDETC.
 A similar MoU for Porterville signed at the same May meeting effectively allowed that city to provide transit operations and maintenance services for Woodlake.
-The first legacy system to transition to TCRTA administration was the bus service in Woodlake, starting on July 1, 2021.
+The first legacy system to transition under RIDETC administration was the bus service in Woodlake, starting on July 1, 2021.
 Porterville Transit loaned several minivans to Woodlake, replacing the minibuses that previously were operated by that city.

+Starting late April 2026, RIDETC began a systemwide branding transition from its original TCRTA identity to the unified RIDE Tulare County name, standardizing vehicle decals, rider materials, and digital route platforms under the RIDETC abbreviation.
+The rebrand also expanded emphasis on real-time route information and consolidated fare messaging across member systems, aligning legacy services under a single countywide identity.

 Services

 Fixed routes

-TCRTA has assumed operation of legacy fixed routes from Dinuba (DART), Porterville (Porterville Transit), the City of Tulare (TIME), and Tulare County (TCaT).
+RIDETC has assumed operation of legacy fixed routes from Dinuba (DART), Porterville (Porterville Transit), the City of Tulare (TIME), and Tulare County (TCaT).
 Prefixes designate the legacy system from which the route was inherited.